ENGN2912B-2018/MTS-A/README.md

 Goal of this program is to provide users a parallelized image compression service through an asynchronous network.

 ## Algorithms
-The full JPEG compression algorithm was implemented independently.
+We implemented the following algorithms independently.
-- Discrete Cosine Transform
+- Parallelized Discrete Cosine Transform(DCT)

+Accomplished by implementing a block-wise DCT and assign each thread an equal amount of blocks to compress/decompress.
 - Quantization

+We used the standard JPEG quantization matrix and quality ratio formalism.
 - Huffman Coding

 ## Network Programming